 Jill Danyelle - home maker, picture taker.

-Our homes are our support systems.
-They influence how we feel by working well and looking good.
-My goal is to create interiors with style and soul, spaces that inspire my clients while still accomodating their lifestyle - a place where function meets beauty.
+My goal is to create interiors with style and soul, homes that inspire my clients while still reflecting who they are and accomodating their lifestyle - a place where function meets beauty.

 Photography has been a part of my life ever since I got my hands on a Canon AE-1 back in high school.
 I cut my teeth shooting film and printing in the dark room.
 I hope my photographs, like the homes I try to create, evoke emotion and provide context that engages their audience.

 "Nature" is a thread that has woven itself through my work.
 Prior to launching this business, I created fiftyRX3, a year long web-based project examining the crossroads of style and sustainability.
 Following that, I worked as a design editor and writer, often focusing on green design.
 That said, I am far from eco-perfection and would rather inspire with good art and design than preach to anyone.
 The only thing I might push on you is a vintage brass table.

 The path to this point has not been a straight one, but it has been rich with experience that I believe provides depth to my work.
 In addition to art and design, I have practiced as a therapist - many interior designers will tell you that, at times, there is not much difference - and I am always open to pushing my creativity in new directions.
 I have studied at Parsons School of Design and the Fashion Institute of Technology and hold degrees from the University of Kansas and Columbia University College of Physicians and Surgeons.